informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Sequencing-Data-v3.md

 * Join the [kidney-writers group](https://app.globus.org/groups/af0b4010-5b75-11e6-9575-22000aef184d/about).
 * When you click the [kidney-writers group](https://app.globus.org/groups/af0b4010-5b75-11e6-9575-22000aef184d/about) link, if you have never used Globus before, you will be given various choices for logging in: via existing credentials (your institution, Google, or ORCID ID) or by creating a new Globus ID.
 We recommend using an existing credential if that is available.
 If you decide to use a login with an email different from the one we invited you with - Globus may ask you to link the two emails/accounts.
-* For detailed instruction on how to join different GUDMAP/RBK group, visit [Accessing GUDMAP and RBK Resources](/docs/accessing-gudmap-and-rbk-resources).
+* For detailed instruction on how to join different ATLAS-D2K group, visit [Accessing ATLAS-D2K Resources](/docs/accessing-gudmap-and-rbk-resources).
 If you have _any_ problems, please email [rbk-ops@rebuildingakidney.org](mailto:rbk-ops@rebuildingakidney.org).

 Make sure you are logged in before attempting any of the data submissions steps.